juanpc2018/-SOLVED-PulseAudio-audio-problem/README.md

 Workarround was using JackAudio,

-The permanent sollution is simply comment out "delete" the ; and change 44100 to 48000 Default Sample Rate. maybe auto could work, havent tested, yet. and reset Pulseaudio,
+The permanent sollution is simply comment out "delete" the ; and change 44100 to 48000 Default Sample Rate. maybe auto or 0 could work, havent tested, yet. and reset Pulseaudio,
 Problem Solved, works Ok.